Subscriber Services

 (renews at $22/month) Cancel anytime

+Enjoy these exclusive benefits: Convenient home delivery of the The Southern Illinoisan Unlimited access to our E-Edition Unlimited articles on thesouthern.com FREE Access to Newspapers.com archives (last 2 years) Games and puzzles both in print and online A monthly inflation surcharge will be applied to your account three times in 2023 and occur within the third full week of the month, July through September, and may accelerate the expiration of your subscription term.
+The surcharge amount is based on the frequency of delivery selected and will not exceed $4 per month.

-Enjoy these exclusive benefits: Convenient home delivery of the The Southern Illinoisan Unlimited access to our E-edition Unlimited articles on thesouthern.com with no surveys FREE Access to Newspapers.com archives (last 2 years) Games and puzzles both in print and online
+Enjoy these exclusive benefits: Convenient home delivery of the The Southern Illinoisan Unlimited access to our E-Edition Unlimited articles on thesouthern.com FREE Access to Newspapers.com archives (last 2 years) Games and puzzles both in print and online A monthly inflation surcharge will be applied to your account three times in 2023 and occur within the third full week of the month, July through September, and may accelerate the expiration of your subscription term.
+The surcharge amount is based on the frequency of delivery selected and will not exceed $4 per month.

 (renews at $32/month) Cancel anytime

+Enjoy these exclusive benefits: Convenient home delivery of the The Southern Illinoisan Unlimited access to our E-Edition Unlimited articles on thesouthern.com FREE Access to Newspapers.com archives (last 2 years) Games and puzzles both in print and online A monthly inflation surcharge will be applied to your account three times in 2023 and occur within the third full week of the month, July through September, and may accelerate the expiration of your subscription term.
+The surcharge amount is based on the frequency of delivery selected and will not exceed $4 per month.

-Enjoy these exclusive benefits: Convenient home delivery of the The Southern Illinoisan Unlimited access to our E-edition Unlimited articles on thesouthern.com with no surveys FREE Access to Newspapers.com archives (last 2 years) Games and puzzles both in print and online
+Enjoy these exclusive benefits: Convenient home delivery of the The Southern Illinoisan Unlimited access to our E-Edition Unlimited articles on thesouthern.com FREE Access to Newspapers.com archives (last 2 years) Games and puzzles both in print and online A monthly inflation surcharge will be applied to your account three times in 2023 and occur within the third full week of the month, July through September, and may accelerate the expiration of your subscription term.
+The surcharge amount is based on the frequency of delivery selected and will not exceed $4 per month.